 Transforming the Everyday to Transform the World

-On a minute by minute basis, hair impacts every person on the planet.
-Some may dismiss it as trivial, or superficial, but the reality is, hair has the potential to change the world.
+Hair impacts every person on the planet.
+Some may dismiss it as trivial, or superficial, but the reality is, hair has the potential to change our day and perhaps even our world.

 We’re not joking.

 For the past 20 years, Pantene has been working with Dr. Marianne LaFrance at Yale University to understand the power and consequences of hair.
-Dr. LaFrance discovered that seemingly small things – like how people feel about their hair – affects happiness and even professional success.
-Her most recent study included 4,400 female participants across eleven countries, with at least 400 women participating from each country.
+Dr. LaFrance discovered that seemingly small things – like how people feel about their hair – can affect happiness and even success.
+Her most recent study included 4,400 female participants across eleven countries.
+The results revealed two critical things:

-Small things, it turns out, have a big impact.
+Small things, it turns out, can have a big impact.

 Pantene.
 The Power to Transform.